pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Sequenced item mapper
 =====================

-A sequenced item mapper is used by the event store to map between sequenced item namedtuple objects and application-level objects such as domain events.
+The event store uses a sequenced item mapper to map between sequenced items and application-level objects such as domain events.

 The library provides a sequenced item mapper object class called ``SequencedItemMapper``.